ByGregMarine/bygregmarine.com/content/settings/gallery.md

 order: 2
 url: /gallery
 ---

-This is a collection of my paintings and photographs.
-I hope you enjoy looking at these as much as I enjoyed painting and shooting them!
+Welcome to my collection of paintings and photographs.